teuben/teunix/Install/KFocus_22.04.md

    Nice addition is that there is *nothing* on this laptop. even the battery is labeled "Vendor: Notebook" with "Serial Number: 0001" and "Model: BAT"

-3. The screen opens to about 130 degrees, not the full 180.
+3. The screen only opens to about 130 degrees, not the full 180.
 My lifestyle is that I regularly lie down, knee up, and the laptop resting between stomach and knee.
-This often results in a partially collapsing screen.
+This often results in a partially collapsing screen if the hinges are too weak.
    My xps13 is the same.
 Two other laptops open to 180, and don't suffer from this.
 Also the hinges are not stiff enough.
 That could also prevent the collapse.

 4. After the first boot the laptop worked fine for 6 days, but then the bluetoooth failed, and a